richiewarburton/PLAY950/README.md

 ## Play the programs inside your old S900/S950 disk images in a DAW

 Your `.img` backups contain more than audio.
-They contain the P9 programs that mapped samples across the keyboard, tuned them, looped them, switched velocity layers and routed them to the sampler outputs.
+They contain the P9 programs that map samples across the keyboard, tune them, loop them, switch velocity layers and route them to the sampler outputs.
 Exporting everything as WAV loses that musical structure.

-PLAY950 is a macOS VST3 instrument that loads the native program and its linked S9 samples so the recovered sound can be played from a MIDI track.
+PLAY950 is a macOS VST3 instrument that loads the native program and its linked S9 samples so the sample programs can be played from a MIDI track.
 When the DAW project is saved, PLAY950 embeds the required native content in its plug-in state.
 Reopening the project does not depend on the original IMG still being mounted or living at the same path.